 - Will non-moving side move with help?

-If only one (1) side of the room is moving, then with someone's assistance press the switch to extend or retract the room while pushing the non-moving side in the appropriate direction.
+If only one (1) side of the room is moving, with someone's assistance, push the non-moving side in the appropriate direction while pressing the switch to extend or retract the room.
 On larger rooms it may be necessary to have two (2) or more people pushing the room. - Non-moving side moved manually.
 Try to push the non-moving side in and out.
 If a motor shaft has broken then it will be possible to move that side of the room several inches by hand.
 Larger rooms may require several people to push.